eikeconsulting/Sockethead/README.md

 * `Deserialize` - Deserializes a JSON string input to an object of type T using the Newtonsoft.Json library.
 If the input string is null, the method returns the default value of type T.

 #### Object Extensions
+* `ToDictionary<T>` - Convert the object to a Dictionary.
+Use only public properties of type T.
 * `ToBase64` - Converts an object to its Base64-encoded string representation.
 * `FromBase64` - Converts a Base64-encoded string to an object of type T.